 2018 E3, Fortnite shows gaming is alive and well

 In early 2017, Barron’s headline “Video Game Sales Are Fading and It’s Crushing Game Stop” suggests that there was something wrong with video game sales.
-The article’s title misled readers as Game Stop suffers a similar fate as brick-and-mortar retailers.
+The article’s title misled readers as Game Stop suffers a similar fate as other brick-and-mortar retailers.
 I think the video game category has overcome its problems.
 Just look at Fortnite.

 This year’s E3, the bellwether of video gaming, further illustrates the category’s success.
 Take Bethesda’s press conference this year, announcing its ninth entry into their very popular Fallout series, Fallout 76.
 The huge tent and center stage drew a packed house.

 Sure, everyone there was a fan of the series.
 But it just shows you how many fans there are as well as how fervent the fan base is.
 Tons of dollars are being spent in the development and marketing of games with the expectation that tons of money will be made.
 (Just for some color, Bethesda shipped 12 million copies of the last Fallout game, Fallout 4, to retailers in the first 24 hours of its release.
-At $60 a copy, you can do the math.
+At $60 a copy, you can do the math.)

 “Gamers know who makes the games and look for those developers’ latest releases.”